Mahmoud-N-Elmallah/Deep-Photonics-Reliability/README.md

 ## 10. Key Takeaways

-1. **Physics-Constrained Supervision Works**: By grounding deep learning in optical and materials physics, we can improve model interpretability without significant accuracy sacrifice.
+1. **Physics-Constrained Supervision Works**: By grounding deep learning in optical physics, we can improve model interpretability without significant accuracy sacrifice.

 2. **Curriculum Learning is Efficient**: The four-phase pipeline progressively builds understanding, starting from frequency-domain signal processing, to multi-domain learning, to supervised attention auditing, to physics-regularized optimization.